-In the rural Honduran village where Nancy Bell ’09 was born, the nearest high school is a three-hour walk away along hilly, rock-covered dirt roads.
+In the rural Honduran village where Nancy Bell ’09 was born, the nearest high school is a two-hour walk along hilly, rock-covered dirt roads.
 With no transportation other than donkeys, teenagers in the village of El Rodeito typically drop out of school after sixth grade and work on their families' farms.
 By the age of 16, most of the girls in the village are already married and having kids.

 Chief Operating Officer